Fire causes $4 million in damage at Roanoke County plant

 While there is extensive fire, smoke and water damage to the machines, conveyors, and exhaust systems of the building, there is no major structural damage to the building.

 Two firefighters were hurt.
-A Roanoke City Fire and EMS crew member was taken to the hospital with smoke inhalation and Roanoke County firefighter was treated on scene for a back injury.
+A Roanoke City Fire-EMS crew member was taken to the hospital with minor injuries and smoke inhalation.
+A Roanoke Fire-EMS spokesperson said that firefighter was released early Saturday morning and is expected to report back to work the next working day.
+A Roanoke County firefighter was treated on scene for a back injury.

 Roanoke County wants to thank the City of Roanoke Fire and EMS for all their help on this fire.